adinata15/wiridis_intern/coding_standard.md

     * [`Prettier`](#prettier)

 ## Preliminaries
 This document serves as the complete definition of Wiridis’s coding standards for source code in the JavaScript programming language.
+This coding standard is based on Google Javascript Style Guide(#https://google.github.io/styleguide/jsguide.html#terminology-notes) with exclusion of irrelevant rules, such as `googl.module`, that is not applicable to Wiridis' standard.
+This guide will be based on ES6 or ECMAScript 2015.

 A JavaScript source file is described as being in Wiridis style if and only if it adheres to the rules herein.

 Like other programming style guides, the issues covered span not only aesthetic issues of formatting, but other types of